cocos-creator/docs-3d-deprecated/en/editor/publish/publish-bytedance-mini-game.md

 # Publish to ByteDance Mini Games

-ByteDance mini-game is developed based on the ByteDance full products, which does not require users to download, and is a brand-new game type that can be played on tap.
+**ByteDance Mini Games** are developed based on ByteDance full products, which do not require users to download.
+This is a brand-new game type that can be played on tap.

-The game submission, review and release process of the mini-games need to comply with the requirements and standard processes of the Byte official team.
-For specific information, please refer to the link at the end of the article.
+The game submission, review and release process of a mini-game needs to comply with the requirements and standard processes of the Byte official specification.
+For specific information, please refer to the links at the end of this document.

-## Publish ByteDance with Cocos Creator 3D
+## Publish to ByteDance with Cocos Creator 3D

 1. Download **ByteDance DevTools** on [ByteDance Official Document](https://microapp.bytedance.com/docs/zh-CN/mini-game/develop/developer-instrument/developer-instrument-update-and-download).